Fictional City, Real Dangers: Krisopolis in the Media

 FAZ and Darmstädter Echo report on the release of the first emergenCITY serious game

-Meanwhile, the Frankfurter Allgemeine Zeitung newspaper investigated how well Krisopolis is actually prepared for crises and put it to the test in a game trial.
+Meanwhile on December 19, 2025, the Frankfurter Allgemeine Zeitung newspaper put Krisopolis to the test in a game trial.
 At the beginning, a brief overview of the game’s basic functions is provided, and the graphics and remaining programming errors are described.
-However, more emphasis is placed on practical advice, such as the integrated brochure from the Federal Office for Civil Protection and Disaster Assistance or information on preventive measures such as chlorine tablets for purifying contaminated water.
+However, positive emphasis is placed on practical advice, such as the integrated brochure from the Federal Office for Civil Protection and Disaster Assistance or information on preventive measures such as chlorine tablets for purifying contaminated water.

-Various stakeholders, such as the Ministry of Digitalization and Innovation in Hesse and the German Committee for Disaster Prevention, pointed out that the game is available free of charge in the Google Play Store and the Apple App Store.
-The fire department of the city of Hattersheim am Main posted a short description of the serious game on Facebook with the headline: “Are you ready for an emergency?”
+Various stakeholders, such as the Ministry of Digitalization and Innovation in Hesse, the German Committee for Disaster Prevention, and the fire department of the city of Hattersheim am Main advertised the release of the game online and on their social media presences.
+Krisopolis is available free of charge in the Google Play Store and the Apple App Store.